 When managing transmission easements, PEC adheres to federal vegetation management standards that are critical for ensuring the safe delivery of reliable electric service.
 For PEC Senior Utility Forester Matt Austin, a new program may provide a valuable answer to help exceed those standards.

-Recently, PEC started reseeding easements with food plot that will help reduce the need to mow, while also benefiting animals and pollinating insects.
+Recently, PEC started reseeding easements with food plots that will help reduce the need to mow, while also benefiting animals and pollinating insects.
 Mowing transmission easements can be a major — but necessary — expense.

 The new seed mix, which only grows to 12 inches in height at maturity, is also an attractive food to animals like deer, so they can do the mowing for us while they eat.
 These edible easements help keep wildlife off the roads, and including native wildflowers in the seed mix benefits pollinators such as butterflies.